2 most prominent technology trends over the past decade

 Thanks to the significantly improved network speed on 4G, we have just witnessed a series of new services such as live streaming on mobile devices or access to real-time applications (coming soon) launched on Uber) – features that won’t work or are very limited if you use the 3G network standard.

 The next decade will be the time of the explosive 5G network.
 Although currently 5G has only been tested in a few countries, the average speed is actually estimated at 600 – 800 Mbps and improved latency from 10 to 100 times.
 With 4G, 5G will pave the way for a range of new technologies to come into operation such as self-driving cars using cloud data analysis, or remote healthcare services, medical examination and surgery.

 2. iPads, Chromebooks and the new PC era

-After nearly a decade of denying the existence of Apple tablet.
 Steve Jobs walked the stage in January 2010 and announced the introduction of a lightweight device called the iPad.
 He asserts that it will define “a whole new category of devices that will connect users to their applications and content in a method that is closer, more intuitive and more interesting than ever”.
 At the time, critics and users were wondering if the iPad would fit the shoulders of a computer.
-And now that question is answered, because devices like iPads and Google Chromebooks have proven to be good enough tools to support children, students, parents, seniors and more others as their primary user.
+And now that question is answered because devices like iPads and Google Chromebooks have proven to be good enough tools to support children, students, parents, seniors, and more others as their primary user.